vasilakisfil/Introspected-REST/README.md

 (media type parameters constraints, functionlity contraing, a client might want a more complex combination ( like I am ok with MT-A if it offers paginationA AND querying B, otherwise go with MT-C).
 +add a note that this is in infant stage and the community will drive the IETF to create/alter standards for it.
++ add note about Media Type functionality taken from shims

 ### 10.3.
 Introspective MicroTypes